-- 1. Setting a 'Hard Limit' for the Target Video Bitrate will constrain bandwidth so that video performance will be poor if you have set a resolution and frame rate too high for the specified bandwidth. - 2.
-When setting the Target Video Bit Rate use the table below to approximate the required bit rate for the video parameters.
-The bitrate required to stream video is associated with the amount of motion in the video, a lot of motion means more information is sent therefore a higher bitrate is required, less motion requires less bitrate.
+- 1. Setting a 'Hard Limit' for the Video Bit Rate will constrain bandwidth used for the video stream.
+Don't set a resolution and frame rate too high for the specified Video Bit Rate. - 2.
+When setting the Video Bit Rate use the table below to approximate the required bit rate for the video parameters.
+The bit rate required to stream video is associated with the amount of motion in the video, a lot of motion means more information is sent therefore a higher bit rate is required, less motion requires less bit rate.
 The following table represents an average bit rate assuming moderate motion in the video, i.e. walking while streaming video or scanning the surface of an object during inspection e.g. a pipe or circuit board.